microblink/posluznik/README.md

 ## Conan package

 This tool can be built as a conan package.
 It expects that the `cargo` conan dependency exists.
+An example cargo conan package can be found [here](https://github.com/microblink/cargo-conan-package).